Purification and Perturbations of Communication and Repeated Games: Applications to Repeated Games

 \section{Applications to Repeated Games}

 In this section we conceive of repeated games as a general environment where agents make decisions in multiple rounds.
-This framework includes finitely repeated games, games with random matching between rounds, repetitions of different games, games will communication between rounds, and non-exponential discounting.
+This framework includes finitely repeated games, games with random matching between rounds, repetitions of different games, and games will communication between rounds.